I was playing golf with 3 friends. We started around 10 a.m. on a Sunday ... a busy day at golf courses when the weather is good.

 It was the opportunities to shine that got to me (low-hanging fruit opportunities to shine ... easy stuff).

-We are half-hearted creatures, fooling about ... when infinite joy is offered us, like an ignorant child who wants to go on making mud pies in a slum because he cannot imagine what is meant by the offer of a holiday at the sea.
+We are half-hearted creatures, fooling about ... like an ignorant child who wants to go on making mud pies in a slum because he cannot imagine what is meant by the offer of a holiday at the sea.
 We are far too easily pleased.”

 What if the team behind the counter got together and asked themselves how they could improve things ... for their customers and for themselves?
 What if a manager prompted that discussion every couple of weeks?
 (Every couple weeks is the key ... it's part of the 'connect' and 'involve' pieces of Leading Simply.)
 What if you did?
 "What can we do to push and improve things around here (212 things... what's 212)?
 What are we hearing and seeing from customers?
 How can we make it more enjoyable for them?
 How can we make it more enjoyable for ourselves?"